 Equilibrium outcomes are summarized in figure 2, which has trade costs on the horizontal axis and real wages on the vertical axis.
 At very high trade costs the economies have identical economic structures and identical real wages, as indicated.
-This is because when trade in goods is expensive, supply and demand in each country's product market (one of the dispersion forces of section 2) is the dominant force which determines the location of activity.
+This is because when trade in goods is expensive product market supply and demand, one of the dispersion forces of section 2, is the dominant force which determines the location of activity.